-Building an SEO campaign for a national or global company will look very different than building an SEO campaign for a local SEO campaign.
+Building an SEO campaign for a national or global company will look very different than building a local SEO campaign for a small business

 We are going to discuss how local SEO differs from national SEO and global SEO.
 We will also take a look at how the three types are similar.
 Often the differences between local and national SEO are where you can find small competitive advantages.